torch-points3d/torch-points3d/README.md

 └─ train.py                # Main script to launch a training
 ```

 As a general philosophy we have split datasets and models by task.
-For example, datasets has three subfolders:
+For example, datasets has five subfolders:

 - segmentation
 - classification
 - registration
 - object_detection
+- panoptic

 where each folder contains the dataset related to each task.